mediaexplorer74/WPinternals/README.md

-# Windows Phone Internals 2.6-rnd
+# Windows Phone Internals 2.6-rnd branch

+My fork of famous WPinternals project for my own Andromeda-related RnD.

 ## About the original
 Windows Phone Internals (WPinternals or WPI for short) is a tool designed to unlock the bootloader and/or secure boot of select Lumia devices made by Nokia and Microsoft.